muhsin926/Keep-notes/README.md

 ## Deployment

-This application is deployed to Netlify and can be accessed react-notes-app.netlify.app.
+This application is deployed to Netlify and can be accessed https://keep-notes-blush.vercel.app/.